Teen Car Insurance

 What happens if I don’t add my child to my insurance policy?

 In a legal sense, car insurance companies provide coverage for individual automobiles, but in a practical sense, this is not quite true.

 The reality of car insurance is that coverage is provided for individual drivers and their individual cars.
 That’s why driving history and risk assessment are part of determining insurance rates.

 If you fail to add your child to your insurance policy the provider may refuse to pay a claim incurred by the actions of that child.

 As a further demonstration of how this works, consider what’s known in the industry as temporary car insurance.
 Temporary car insurance is purchased, among other reasons, to cover non-immediate family members, friends, or acquaintances who might borrow your car.

 Insurance providers typically will not cover claims made by such drivers unless it can be documented they were operating your car on your behalf, doing something specifically for you.
 Car insurance for junior license holders works much the same way.

+How much does it cost to add a teenager to insurance?
 Fortunately, the cost is fairly inexpensive as long as the child remains in your home.
-Be sure to also inform your provider when the junior license is converted to a senior license; that will help bring the cost down as well.
+Be sure to also inform your provider when the junior license is converted to a regular license; that will help bring the cost down as well.

-If you’re the parent of a junior drivers license holder, start your search for better car insurance quotes by typing in your ZIP code now!
+What is the best insurance for a teenager?
+If you’re the parent of a junior driver’s license holder, start your search for better car insurance quotes by typing in your ZIP code now!